On-Page SEO Checklist: (2021)

 Use the “URL Inspection tool” feature in Search Console.
-Submit your newly published URL in Search Console.
-The inspector will test whether your page is able to be indexed.
+When you submit your newly published URL, the inspector will test whether your page is able to be indexed.
 If it can, click on “Request Indexing”.
 GoogleBot will then visit your webpage, crawl across its content, and index it.
 This tool also comes in handy if you have updated or otherwise made changes to your content.

 15. Make Sure Your Web Page is Able to Be Indexed: